davidshih17/PTAflow/README.md

 # PTAflow
-Neural posterior estimation for Pulsar Timing Arrays
+Neural Posterior Estimation for Pulsar Timing Arrays

 Code to reproduce the results in https://arxiv.org/abs/2310.12209